Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 30-Day Waiting Period

-Even after approval, there is a mandatory 30-day waiting period before the REAP notice is officially removed and rent payments resume normally.
+Even after approval, there is typically a mandatory waiting period before the REAP designation is officially removed and rental income returns to normal.

 Common Mistakes Property Owners Make